django-cms/django-cms/docs/how_to/custom_plugins.rst

 * ``model``: The model you wish to use for storing information about this plugin.
-  If you do not require any special information, for example configuration, to be stored for your plugins, you can simply use :class:`cms.models.pluginmodel.CMSPlugin` (we'll look at that model more closely in a bit).
+  If you do not require any special information, for example configuration, to be stored for your plugins, you can simply use :class:`cms.models.CMSPlugin` (we'll look at that model more closely in a bit).
 In a normal admin class, you don't need to supply this information because ``admin.site.register(Model, Admin)`` takes care of it, but a plugin is not registered in that way.